 Bonds are debt securities that are similar to IOUs.
 You are lending money to the government or a government entity when you purchase a bond, and in return, you are earning interest that the issuer promises to pay you.
 There are different types of bonds available for investment, and it is important to compare the taxable bonds to the tax-exempt, or municipal, bonds before investing your money.

-It is obvious that the benefit behind municipal bonds is that they are exempt from local and state taxes.
-This provides the investor with the benefit of paying only federal taxes when the time comes; at the same time, the government entity is essentially provided a loan at a lower interest rate to provide for public services or projects such as public housing, sewage systems, highways, streets and schools.
+The obvious benefit behind municipal bonds is that they are exempt from local and state taxes.
+This provides the investor with the benefit of paying only federal taxes when the time comes; at the same time, the issuer, often a government entity, is essentially provided a loan at a lower interest rate to provide for public services or projects such as public housing, sewage systems, highways, streets and schools.
+However, not all municipal bonds are issued by state or local governments.
+School districts, for example, sometimes issue tax-free non-government securities.

 Rate of Return